 Symptoms is the right word.
 It’s not necessarily pleasurable.
 Overusing nicotine can make you feel disoriented or even nauseated.
 Your pupils may dilate, and you may feel shaky or jittery.
 But it will go away eventually if you stop vaping.

-If you keep chasing that brief dizzy rush from nicotine over and over again, you’ll eventually have to take longer and longer “tolerance breaks” to maintain the ability to produce a nic buzz — or become a regular nicotine user and give up on the dizzy sensation altogether.
+If you keep chasing that brief dizzy rush from nicotine over and over again, you’ll eventually need longer and longer “tolerance breaks” to maintain the ability to produce a nic buzz—or become a regular nicotine user and give up on the dizzy sensation altogether.

 If you use nicotine regularly, you develop a tolerance for some of the effects, as is the case with most drugs that have habit-forming properties.
-Nicotine stimulates receptors in the brain that release neurotransmitters like dopamine — but the receptors don’t have unlimited capacity.
+Nicotine stimulates receptors in the brain that release neurotransmitters like dopamine—but the receptors don’t have unlimited capacity.
 When they’re full, additional nicotine just won’t do much for you besides make you feel sick.
 And when you use nicotine habitually, those receptors are almost always maxed out, and you’ll lose the ability to feel a “nic buzz.”
+Basically, the nicotine is no longer a novelty to your brain; it’s expected.

-You may become dependent on nicotine — or, as the newspapers and anti-vaping advocates call it, addicted.
-Whatever word you use, when that happens, you’ll stop chasing the nicotine buzz dragon and start maintaining: keeping your blood nicotine at the optimal level by using first thing in the morning, and then topping it up throughout the day.
-Either that or you’ll make yourself sick trying to find the missing buzz.
+You may become dependent on nicotine—or, as the newspapers and anti-vaping advocates call it, addicted.
+Whatever word you use, when that happens, you’ll stop chasing the nicotine buzz dragon and start maintaining: keeping your blood nicotine at the optimal level by using it first thing in the morning, and then topping it up throughout the day.
+Either that or you’ll make yourself sick trying to find the elusive, missing buzz.

 The only remedy is to stop using nicotine until your nicotinic receptors are “empty.”
 Even veteran nicotine users feel more of an effect after a night’s sleep.
 That’s why the “morning cigarette” is supposed to be the best: after a few hours without nicotine your brain is primed for it.